HSR-Enhanced Sparse Attention Acceleration: Introduction

-{\bf Roadmap.} Section~\ref{sec:related_work} presents related work.
-In Section~\ref{sec:preliminary}, we introduce essential concepts and key definitions used this paper.
-In Section~\ref{sec:main_result}, we present our main results, i.e., guarantees on run time reduction and approximation error.
-In Section~\ref{sec:extension}, we introduce the extension of our method on full attention computation.
-In Section~\ref{sec:tech_overview}, we provide a brief summary of the techniques used in our proof.
-In Section~\ref{sec:experiments}, we provide our empirical results of evaluating three mainstream LLMs with Softmax attention with top-$r$ indices on different $r$.
-In Section~\ref{sec:discussion}, we discuss the potential of extending our method to other activation functions.
-In Section~\ref{sec:conclusion}, we concludes our algorithm and contributions.
+\paragraph{Roadmap.} Section~\ref{sec:related_work} presents related work.
+Section~\ref{sec:preliminary} introduces essential concepts.
+Section~\ref{sec:main_result} presents our main results, i.e., guarantees on run time reduction and approximation error.
+Section~\ref{sec:extension} introduces the extension of our method on prompt prefilling scenarios.
+Section~\ref{sec:tech_overview} provides a summary of the techniques used in our proof.
+Section~\ref{sec:experiments} provides our empirical evaluation for the approximation error on Softmax attention.
+Section~\ref{sec:discussion} discusses the potential of extending our method.
+Section~\ref{sec:conclusion} concludes our algorithm and contributions.